th2-net/th2-check2-recon-template/README.md

 EVENT_STORAGE=event-store-host-name-or-ip:9999 - it will be split to TH2_EVENT_STORAGE_GRPC_HOST, TH2_EVENT_STORAGE_GRPC_PORT
 COMPARATOR_URI=utility-host-name-or-ip:9999 - it will be split to TH2_UTILITY_GRPC_HOST, TH2_UTILITY_GRPC_PORT
-CACHE_SIZE=10 - Max number of messages in cache for every queue RECON_TIMEOUT=5 - Timeout in seconds to check incoming messages from queue (need more detail) TIME_INTERVAL=10 - Window size in seconds for observing messages in cache (rewrite) RECON_NAME=DEMO - Name Recon report after symbol '_'.
+CACHE_SIZE=10 - Max number of messages in cache for every queue BUFFER_SIZE=1000 - Max number of messages in buffer for every queue RECON_TIMEOUT=5 - Timeout in seconds to check incoming messages from queue (need more detail) TIME_INTERVAL=10 - Window size in seconds for observing messages in cache (rewrite) RECON_NAME=DEMO - Name Recon report after symbol '_'.
 'Recon_<RECON_NAME>'.